nptnl/solvation/readme.md

 **variables:**

 To declare a new variable, use the `=` operator between its name and value.
 This value can be an expression, and `complete()` will simplify it.
 Variable and function names are stored not as a `String`, but instead as a `[char; 5]`.
 This means that while you can still use >5-character names, the code will only store the first 5 characters, meaning it will not be able to distinguish between names `longname2` and `longname1`, and treat them as the same variable or function.
-Solvation will still return the value when assigning to a variable, but this might change in the future.
 The same operator can also be used for re-assignment.

 ```
 x = 4
-[Σ] 4
+[Σ] Done
 λ = 3 + 2
-[Σ] 5
+[Σ] Done
 x * λ
 [Σ] 20
 λ = 6
-[Σ] 6
+[Σ] Done
 x * λ
 [Σ] 24
 ```